Dea Matrona (band)

 Dea Matrona are an Irish rock band based in Belfast and led by Orláith Forsythe and Mollie McGinn.

-Formally formed in 2017, the band have written and self-produced all of their catalogue to the present day.
+Formed in 2018, the band have written and self-produced all of their catalogue to the present day.
 Both Orláith and Mollie sing and play multiple instruments, exchanging lead singing duties but also swapping their roles on bass and lead guitar.

-History
+Early years

 The core band members Orláith Forsythe and Mollie McGinn first met in somewhat competitive circumstances, competing against each other in Scór na nÓg singing competitions.
 "We also went to the same school but didn’t really know each other.
 In fifth year there was a talent show at school and both of us wanted to enter it individually," Forsythe recalls.
 "But there was only one more space, so the teacher was like, look, you'll do it together or you don't do it, so we very awkwardly did it together without really knowing each other."

-They performed The Chicks song Travelin’ Soldier and then sometime after they clicked with their shared passion for Fleetwood Mac, Led Zeppelin and The Beatles.
-The then-teenagers quickly moved on to busking.
+They performed Travelin’ Soldier by The Chicks and began practicing together regularly afterwards.

+As teenagers, Forsythe and McGinn spent much of their free time busking locally, using public performances as a way to practice and earn small amounts of money.
+In early 2017, they began performing regularly as a cover band at small pubs, weddings, and local events, often playing multiple sets each week and using the gigs to gain experience and support their musical activities.

 "We just went out and played our guitars all day," says McGinn.
 "We would meet on a weekend, leave the house in the morning and just not come back all day.
 I think there was one summer, we just busked pretty much every day."

-Early career

-In early 2017, still in their teenage years, Orláith & Mollie started playing gigs in smaller pubs, weddings, and functions as a cover band.
-After finishing their studies at Assumption Grammar School, they decided to take a year out to pursue a full-time job making music In the summer of 2018, Mollie managed to draft her younger sister Mamie McGinn, 14 at the time, to play drums with the duo and they began performing regularly as a trio.

-Dea Matrona
+In 2018, Mollie's younger sister Mamie McGinn, 14 at the time, joined the group on drums.
+The trio continued performing frequently, combining live shows and busking throughout the week to develop their skills and reach audiences.

+Career

+Away from the Tide and viral success

-They decided to change their name to Dea Matrona, which translates to "divine mother goddess" in Celtic mythology and admitted that the reason they stuck with Dea Matrona is mostly due to its vibe.
-In 2019, Dea Matrona released a collection of four original songs with the Away from the Tide EP.
-They started producing their music themselves initially due to financial constraints, and they have continued to do so, embracing a DIY approach to their music.
-Aside from the EP release, the band kept up their cover band work and busking efforts.
+The band adopted the name 'Dea Matrona', which originates from Celtic mythology meaning 'Divine Mother Goddess'.
+In 2019, they released four original songs as the Away from the Tide EP.
+The band recorded and produced the release independently due to limited financial resources, while maintaining a busy schedule of cover performances and busking alongside their original material.

-In December 2020, a video of the band performing Fleetwood Mac’s "Oh Well" went viral online, gaining over 4 million views.
-This increase in online attention led to the band performing their single Make You My Star on The Late Late Show in March 2021, which subsequently reached Number 1 on both the UK and Ireland iTunes rock charts.
-Following this success, they performed at multiple festivals in 2021, including Reading & Leeds, and Belsonic.
+In December 2020, a video of the band busking Fleetwood Mac's "Oh Well" gained viral attention online.
+Following this, the band were invited to perform their single "Make You My Star" on The Late Late Show in March 2021, which reached Number 1 on both the UK and Ireland iTunes rock charts.
+Later in 2021, the band appeared at several festivals including Reading & Leeds, and Belsonic.